devpius/004-multi-01-starting-setup/README.md

 - `GET /goals`: Fetch all goals
 - `POST /goals`: Add a new goal
-- `DELETE /goals/:id`: Delete a goal by ID
+- `DELETE /goals/:id`: Delete a goal by id

 ## Environment Variables